eead-csic-compbio/bioinformatics/docs/README.md

 # Bioinformatics resources and best-practices for plant breeders

-This material is maintained by Najla Ksouri, Chesco Montardit, Ernesto Igartua, Bruno Contreras Moreira and the Ensembl outreach team
+This material is maintained by Najla Ksouri, Chesco Montardit, Ernesto Igartua, Ricardo Ramírez González, Bruno Contreras Moreira and the Ensembl outreach team

 ##  Summary